 LEAF Easel Rider Mobile Art Lab

 Easel Rider – Asheville’s Mobile Art Lab – is all about connecting people and art.
 The City of Asheville’s Parks & Recreation Division has partnered with LEAF Community Arts to operate the Easel Rider, helping boost access to public art.
-The Easel Rider provides interactive hands-on activities that challenges the Asheville community to experience creation on the go!
+The Easel Rider provides interactive hands-on activities that invites the Asheville community to experience creation on the go!

 Meet the New Easel Rider!

 Early in 2017, Harmony Motors, generously gifted the LEAF Easel Rider team with a nearly-new Sprinter van to help meet the demand for the Mobile Art Lab in more cities across the state and region.
 Alas!
 Easel Rider would be able to retire old Betsie (as the old breadtruck was lovingly called when she needed extra special TLC) and embark on a journey of new heights.
 Through a very intentional and creative process, the LEAF Cultural Arts team worked with Nate Ballinger of Bearwallow Construction to outfit the interior and create safe storage conditions; Tommy Lee, visual artist and designer to create the fresh new look; Dean and team of Sign One to get the vehicle wrap art installed and ready to rock.
 In the process, we gained new friends and collaboration possibilities at Cheap Joe’s Art Stuff (based in Boone, NC & Asheville, NC) and Maybin Mission, founded by Houston Astros’ Cameron Maybin.

 LEAF Love to all the Teaching Artists, partners, organizations & supplies that keep the wheels on the art lab going ’round!